-Dr. Amir-Hossein Karimi is an Assistant Professor in the Department of Electrical and Computer Engineering with cross-appointment at the Cheriton School of Computer Science of the University of Waterloo at the University of Waterloo, and a Vector Institute Faculty Affiliate.
-He leads the Collaborative Human-AI Reasoning Machines (CHARM) Lab, dedicated to pioneering advances in AI to facilitate trustworthy human-AI collaborations.
+Dr. Amir-Hossein Karimi is an award-winning researcher and educator, and an Assistant Professor in the Department of Electrical and Computer Engineering and the Cheriton School of Computer Science (cross-appointed) at the University of Waterloo, and a Vector Institute Faculty Affiliate.

-Prior to joining UWaterloo, Dr. Karimi accumulated significant industry experience at leading tech companies such as BlackBerry, Meta (Facebook), Google Brain, and DeepMind, and provided consulting services for various startups and incubators including for NEXT AI.
-His contributions have earned him multiple accolades, such as the UofToronto Spirit of Engineering Science Award (2015), the UWaterloo Alumni Gold Medal Award (2018), the NSERC Canada Graduate Scholarship - Doctorate (2018), the Google PhD Fellowship (2021), the ETH Zurich Medal (2024), the NSERC Discovery Grants (2024), and the Igor Ivkovic Teaching Excellence Award (2024).
+His contributions have earned him multiple accolades, such as the UofToronto Spirit of Engineering Science Award (2015), the UWaterloo Alumni Gold Medal Award (2018), the NSERC Canada Graduate Scholarship - Doctorate (2018), the Google PhD Fellowship (2021), the ETH Zurich Medal (2024), the NSERC Discovery Grants & Supplements (2024), and the Igor Ivkovic Teaching Excellence Award (2024).
+To view the full CV, click here.

 Amir-Hossein Karimi